 Near Hinesville in Liberty County, Georgia — The American South (South Atlantic)

 Location.
-31° 56.112′ N, 81° 38.859′ W. Marker is near Hinesville, Georgia, in Liberty County.
-Marker is on Fort Stewart Road FS144 0.2 miles west of Georgia Route 119, on the right when traveling west.
+31° 51.544′ N, 81° 43.487′ W. Marker is near Hinesville, Georgia, in Liberty County.
+Marker is on Georgia Route 196 0.1 miles west of John Wells Road, on the left when traveling west.
 Touch for map.
-The marker is located in a training area on Fort Stewart Military Installation.
-Marker is in this post office area: Fort Stewart GA 31315, United States of America.
+Marker is Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 31, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,772 times since then and 8 times this year.
-Photos: 1, 2. submitted on January 31, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+This page originally submitted on August 7, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 497 times since then.
+Photos: 1, 2, 3. submitted on August 7, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.